 We are suggesting that the counterparts of these afflictions and tribulations exist in the spirit realm.
 They do not cease necessarily when we die.
 What passage of Scripture states when we die we no longer can be disciplined?

 Our peace is in obedience to Christ, not in dying and passing into the spirit realm.
 Who knows what passing into the spirit realm holds for any one of us?
 The only guarantees we have are those found in the Scriptures.
 The remainder of our ideas are conjecture.

 A backslider can testify to the years of agonizing effort he has endured, or is enduring, in the attempt to regain the Presence and joy of Christ in his or her life.
 To behold a backslider crying to God for mercy is a sobering experience.

 To those who may protest that the Scriptures indicate the backslider is forgiven instantly and there is no need for him to suffer agony, let us answer by saying that the salvation that comes from the Lord is more tangible than this.
 It is something we can feel.
 Our salvation is more than belief in the text of the Scriptures.

 To those who truly have known the Lord, His rebuke and the removal of His Presence are an agony.
 They know when they have lost their joy and when it has been restored.
 They may have to walk faithfully by the Scriptures in dryness of soul for many years before their assurance is returned to them.

-Restore unto me the joy of thy salvation; and uphold me with thy free spirit.
+Restore to me the joy of your salvation, and uphold me by your generous Spirit.
 (Psalms 51:12)

 Fundamentalism is strong when it reminds us that the Scriptures are holy and eternally unchanging.
 Fundamentalism is weak when it teaches us to substitute a profession of belief in the text for a living experience with God.